 Decide what you want to sell

-One of the first things you want to do is consider what it is you do and don’t want to sell.
+The first step is toconsider what it is you do and don’t want to sell.
 You don’t have to make a final decision to only sell one thing, but consider what types of items you have access to or have knowledge about.

 If you have a love for women’s fashion then you might want to focus on that.
 If you know a lot about specific types of electronics, you could look into selling those types of items.
 It’s really about using the knowledge you have, or knowledge that you can build up, to find items other people are looking for.